quantonganh/helix-wiki/Troubleshooting.md

 #### On WSL

-Check that `win32yank.exe` is in your path.
+Check that `win32yank.exe` is in your Windows path.

 Either download the [binaries](https://github.com/equalsraf/win32yank/releases/tag/v0.0.4) manually or use scoop (`scoop install win32yank`).